 Raid Boss Training

 To train the strongest possible Raid Boss, you’ll have to mirror match your Zelda amiibo until it reaches Level 50.
 Alternatively, if you’re satisfied with its behavior at around Level 30, you can switch its learning off and level it up some other way.
 As usual, off-stage play is rather risky for Raid Bosses.
-FPs generally recover in the same way each time, so a human opponent will be able to easily predict when Zelda will activate her up special and then punish accordingly.
+FPs generally recover in the same way each time, so a human opponent will be able to easily predict when Zelda will activate her up special and then punish her accordingly.
 If you’re willing to take the risk, you can teach your FP to down air off-stage.
 Otherwise, keep her on-stage at all times.
-Here are all the moves to use:
+Here are the moves you should focus on:

-- Forward tilt: This move can help Zelda play keep-away.
+- Forward tilt can help Zelda play keep-away.
 Use it at close range to rack on damage and keep your FP at a distance.

-- Grab & throws: This actually has the same usage as was outlined in the previous section.
+- Zelda’s grab actually has the same usage as was outlined in the previous section.
 Down throw combos into back air or neutral air, up throw combos into up air, and back throw can KO at the ledge.
 More rarely, forward throw can lead to a dash attack or forward air.
 Use all of these combos against your FP as it levels up.

 This character certainly doesn’t suffer from a lack of representation.
 In fact, sometimes it feels like everyone has trained a Zelda, and that speaks to how common she is in competitive tournaments.
-If you haven’t trained a Zelda amiibo and are going to start now, we hope this guide proves helpful to you!
+If you haven’t trained a Zelda amiibo and want to start now, we hope this guide proves helpful to you!
 As always, you’re welcome to join our Discord server and ask any questions you might have.
-If you want to learn how to enter tournaments, you can do so via our Powersaves guide or mobile backup guide.
-If you like what you read today, we also appreciate all donations to help keep the site running.
+If you want to learn how to enter tournaments, you can do so via our detailed guide.
+And if you like what you read today, we also appreciate all donations to help keep the site running.
+You can also check out our Patreon page!
 Until next time — happy training!